 ● Affordability

-Plastic piping is a lower-weight piping option, so it costs less to ship and is often easier to install.
+Plastic pipes are a lower-weight piping option for water supply.
+So, it costs less to ship and is often easier to install.
 The time saving means you typically pay less and the project can be completed more quickly.

 ● Flexibility